 Cass School of Education and Communities

 Francesca is an activist and academic, primarily interested in the realisation of children's rights.
 Her teaching and her research are informed by her prior studies in Anthropology and Psychotherapy/Psychology.
-Her Doctoral thesis, a critique of Attachment theory, explored the importance of disrupting and critically deconstrcuting theories of identity and child development.
+Her doctoral thesis, a critique of attachment theory, explored the importance of disrupting and critically deconstructing theories of identity and child development.
 Francesca is a member of the British Association for International Comparative Education and of the Children's Rights Alliance for England; she currently volunteers for the Hackney Pirates and sits on the Board of Directors for the Play Association of Tower Hamlets.
 At UEL, Francesca is Module Leader for ED5005 (Advocating for Children's Rights in National and International Contexts) and its distance learning equivalent and for ED6007, Research Dissertation module.

 Francesca is a Lecturer in Early Childhood Studies.

 Following the completion of her BA in Psychology from the University of Padua (Italy), Francesca commenced her career as researcher at the Centre for Immigrant Health at New York University.
 She moved to London in 2007 where she gained a MSc in Culture and Health at University College London and a PGDiploma in Infant Observation at the Tavistock and Portman Clinic.
 Following the successful completion of the PGCert in Teaching and Learning in Higher Education at UEL, in 2015 Francesca was accredited as Fellow of the Higher Education Academy.

 Francesca has completed her PhD at University College London with a thesis on Attachment in Caribbean Families in London.